Table of Contents

 Of course, the pandemic and its consequential global logistical challenges have led to brans building supply chain resilience into their operations, from developing contingency plans to doing much earlier planning.

-Chinese New Year officially begins on 1 February 2022, so suppliers will begin slowing down or stopping production a week or so before.
+Chinese New Year Eve celebrations begin on February 9, 2024, so suppliers will begin slowing down or stopping production a week or so before.
 We recommend you ask your suppliers when their offices and factories will be closed throughout the holiday.
 Below is a rule of thumb schedule for the Chinese New Year holiday.

-- Mid-January: Suppliers will begin to stop production.
+- End of January: Suppliers will begin to stop production.

-- Mid-end January: Employees begin leaving the factories.
+- Early February: Employees begin leaving the factories.

-- Mid-February: Employees begin arriving back at the factories.
+- Mid-end February: Employees begin arriving back at the factories.

 How should I prepare?